linhbngo/linhbngo/docs/csc-496-2/syllabus_slide.md

 <section data-markdown>
 ### Academic Integrity
-For questions regarding Academic Integrity, Sexual Harassment, or the Student Code of Conduct, students are encouraged to refer to the “Other” Menu of the Computer Science web page www.cs.wcupa.edu/, the Undergraduate Catalog, the Ram’s Eye View, and the University website at www.wcupa.edu.
+For questions regarding Academic Integrity, Sexual Harassment, or the Student Code of Conduct, students are encouraged to refer to the "Other' Menu of the Computer Science web page www.cs.wcupa.edu/, the Undergraduate Catalog, the Ram's Eye View, and the University website at www.wcupa.edu.
 </section>